-An integrated Sigma Delta ($\Sigma\Delta$) Fractional-N PLL synthesizer capable of operating over the bands from 142-175, 283-350, 420-525, and 850-1050 MHz for the Si4362.
+An integrated Sigma Delta ( $\Sigma\Delta$ ) Fractional-N PLL synthesizer capable of operating over the bands from 142-175, 283-350, 350-525, and 850-1050 MHz.
 Using a $\Sigma\Delta$ synthesizer has many advantages; it provides flexibility in choosing data rate, deviation, channel frequency, and channel spacing.
+The transmit modulation is applied directly to the loop in the digital domain through the fractional divider, which results in very precise accuracy and control over the transmit deviation.
+The frequency resolution in the 850-1050 MHz band is 28.6 Hz with finer resolution in the other bands.
 The nominal reference frequency to the PLL is 30 MHz, but any XTAL frequency from 25 to 32 MHz may be used.
 The modem configuration calculator in WDS will automatically account for the XTAL frequency being used.
 The PLL utilizes a differential LC VCO with integrated on-chip inductors.
 The output of the VCO is followed by a configurable divider, which will divide the signal down to the desired output frequency band.